Sushruta Samhita: Modern reception

 A number of Sushruta's contributions have been discussed in modern literature.
 Some of these include Hritshoola (heart pain), circulation of vital body fluids (such as blood (rakta dhatu) and lymph (rasa dhatu), Diabetes (Madhumeha), obesity, and hypertension.
 Kearns & Nash (2008) state that the first mention of leprosy is described in Sushruta Samhita.
 The text discusses kidney stones and its surgical removal.
+Columbia University’s Irving Medical Centre noted that in 600 BCE Indian physician Sushruta Samhita documented instructions for performing complex surgical procedures, including three types of skin grafts and reconstruction of the nose.

 Editions and translations

 The first printed edition of the text was prepared by Madhusudan Gupta (2 vols, Calcutta 1835, 1836).
 A partial English translation by U. C. Datta appeared in 1883.
 The first complete English translation of the Sushruta Samhita was by Kaviraj Kunjalal Bhishagratna, who published it in three volumes between 1907 and 1916 (reprinted 1963, 2006).
+Although Bhishagratna's translation is now obsolete, it is often still cited by non-specialists because it is out of copyright, has been reprinted often, and is also now easily available as online scans.

-An English translation of both the Sushruta Samhita and Dalhana's commentary was published in three volumes by P. V. Sharma in 1999.
-Scholars of Ayurveda generally consider this to be the most accurate and scholarly translation of the complete work to date.
+An alternative English translation of both the Sushruta Samhita and Dalhana's commentary was published in three volumes by P. V. Sharma in 1999.